top of page

 Conclusion

-This is not a problem unless the core isn't working as a system and the separation becomes too large.
+Diastasis Recti is a normal part of pregnancy and is not a problem unless the core isn't working as a system, and the separation becomes too large.

 Working with a pelvic floor physical therapist will help to reduce core dysfunction and long-term consequences of a severe DRA.

-If you are worried about your abdominal muscles, make sure you reach out to me here for an appointment!
+If you are worried about your abdominal muscles, make an appointment today!

 Recent Posts